jerith/Platform-Guild/language-guides/python/development.rst

 .. seealso::

-    This section concerns a number of common development environment gotchas. `Language Tips & Gotchas`_ has some more general information on possible hiccups.
+    This section concerns a number of common development environment gotchas. `language` has some more general information on possible hiccups.

 Further Reading